A characterization of equivalent martingale probability measures in a mixed renewal risk model with applications in Risk

 \section{Abstract}

-If a given aggregate process $S$ is a compound mixed renewal process under a probability measure $P$, we provide a characterization of all probability measures $Q$ on the domain of $P$ such that $Q$ and $P$ are progressively equivalent and $S$ is converted into a compound mixed Poisson process under $Q$.
-This result extends earlier works of Delbaen \& Haezendonck \cite{dh}, Embrechts \& Meister \cite{emme}, Lyberopoulos \& Macheras \cite{lm3}, and of the authors \cite{mt3}.
-Implications to the ruin problem and to the computation of premium calculation principles in an insurance market possessing the property of no free lunch with vanishing risk are also discussed.
+Given a compound mixed renewal process $S$ under a probability measure $P$, we provide a characterization of all equivalent martingale probability measures $Q$ on the domain of $P$, that convert $S$ into a compound mixed Poisson process.
+This result extends earlier works of Delbaen \& Haezendonck \cite{dh}, Lyberopoulos \& Macheras \cite{lm3} and the authors \cite{mt3}, and enables us to find a wide class of price processes satisfying the condition of no free lunch with vanishing risk.
+Implications to the ruin problem and to the computation of premium calculation principles in an arbitrage free insurance market are also discussed.